postrational/blog/source/_posts/2013-09-14-django-in-virtualenv-on-webfactions-apache-with-mod-wsgi.markdown

     $ cd ~/webapps/test_app
     $ virtualenv .

-This adds the folders and scripts for a virtual environment inside of the same directory which is used by our application.
+This adds the folders and scripts for a virtual environment inside of the directory which WebFaction created for our application.

 You can now activate the created environment: